formsandflows/PACo/Components/v2.0_In progress/PACo_CommandBar_B.md

 | Text | The text to display in the related label control. |
 | Title | The internal name of the command bar item.
 This is needed to support multilingual canvas apps. |

-A record is used to define the command bar.
-Because command bar items have different widths, using a gallery for the command bar items was not possible.
-This component contains up to 8 command bar item slots.
-How many to actually use is configured in the record.
-When a command bar item slot shoud not be used:
+This component allows for up to 8 possible command bar items.

+When a command bar item shoud not be used:

-- The property "SelectedItems" must be set to "##".
+- set the property "SelectedItems" to "##".
-- The property "Text" must be set to an empty string ("").
+- set the property "Text" to an empty string ("").
-- The property "Title" must be set to an empty string ("").
+- set the property "Title" to an empty string ("").

 , for the related command bar item.

 ### Selected items
-A command bar item can be shown when there are 0, 1 and more than 1 items are selected in the details list component.
+A command bar item can be shown when 0, 1 and more than 1 items are selected in the details list component.

 To make this possible, a fixed setup must be followed for the property "SelectedItems" of a command bar item and of the property "cmp_Selecteditems" of the component.